HerrDoctor/Getting-and-Cleaning-Data/README.md

 ## Data Analysis

 Starting from the raw dataset stored in "Data/UCI HAR Dataset", a tidy data set has been produced.
 The UCI HAR Dataset includes HAR (Human Activity Recognition) data from the smartphones of 30 volunteers.
 Details about this untidy dataset can be found at "Data/UCI HAR Dataset/README.txt".
-The resulting tidy dataset has been obtained running the script "Scripts/run_analysis.R", which produces a dataframe whose variables are explained in detail at "CodeBook.html".
+The resulting tidy dataset has been obtained running the script "run_analysis.R", which produces a dataframe whose variables are explained in detail at "CodeBook.html".
 That file also explaines the procedure followed to obtain the tidy data set.

 ## Files